orfeotoolbox/OTB/Documentation/Cookbook/rst/recipes/bandmathX.rst

 ------------------------------

-The *BandMath* application provides a simple and efficient way to perform band operations.
+The *BandMath* application provides a simple and efficient way to perform pixel wise operations.
 It computes a band wise operation according to a user defined mathematical expression.
 The following code computes the absolute difference between first bands of two images.